yangwenmai/learning-javascript/archive/async-patterns-in-js.md

 }
 ```

 This has two down sides.
-First, the try/catch syntax is a pain to write again and again.
+First, the try/catch syntax is a pain to write repeatedly.
 It really negatively affects the experience of writing code.
 Second, try/catch will catch every exception in the block, some other exceptions which are not usually caught by promises will be caught.

 The alternative approach I'll introduce is borrowed from Golang.
 In Golang, you can deal with errors like this: